 We have found several angel trumpet hybrids that are winter-hardy in our USDA Zone 7b climate (if well-drained and well-mulched).
 If you buy brugmansias, do so early in the year so that the plants are well-established by the time the first frosts arrive.
 If you live further north, angel trumpet plants make amazing tender perennial specimens in large containers.
 A containerized brugmansia plant can be cut to the ground for winter or, if you are short on space, 1' long sections of the trunk can be saved in slightly moist peat moss for the upcoming season.

 Angel trumpets are tall, sun-loving perennials (small trees actually), sometimes topping 10' in height with a canopy nearly as wide.
 Keep your brugmansia well watered and you will be rewarded with large numbers of flowers in late summer and fall.
 Although most brugmansia plants are not equally winter hardy down to 0 degrees F, they also make great container tender specimen plants for the summer patio anywhere.

-- When to plant?: If you are growing it in the ground, then plant after the temps warm up into the 70s but before mid-summer so that the roots can be well established before the first cold season.
+If you are growing brugmansia in the ground, then plant after the temps warm up into the 70s F (20s C) but before mid-summer so that the roots can be well established before the first cold season.

-- Safety: Angel Trumpet is deadly poisonous if ingested.
-Don't eat it or make a tea from it.
+Angel Trumpet is deadly poisonous to people and pets if ingested.
+Never eat it or make a tea from it.
 The sap can also cause skin rash in sensitive people.
-When handling the plant, wear long sleeves and gloves and eye protection.
+When handling the plant, take precautions and wear long sleeves, gloves, and eye protection.
 Do not touch anything (eyes, mouth, etc.) until after washing your hands.